pfsense/docs/source/backup/configuration-backup-and-restore.rst

 Backing Up and Restoring a pfSense Configuration File
 =====================================================

-pfSense keeps its configuration in one convenient XML document.
+pfSense® software keeps its configuration in one convenient XML document.
 A backup of this document can be saved by going to **Diagnostics > Backup & Restore**, and clicking **Download Configuration as XML**.

 Before downloading, review the options available such as only backing up certain areas, or excluding the RRD data from the backup file.